GLEF1X/glQiwiApi/docs/index.rst

     2. Evidently, It's asynchronous
     3. Supports most of `qiwi <https://qiwi.com>`_ apis: `qiwi-maps <https://github.com/QIWI-API/qiwi-map>`_, `bills <https://developer.qiwi.com/en/bill-payments/>`_, `wallet <https://developer.qiwi.com/en/qiwi-wallet-personal/>`_ and, also, `yoomoney <https://yoomoney.ru/docs/wallet>`_
     4. Provides support of polling and webhooks for QIWI as well as possible
-    5. Furnishes many utils and extensions such a currency parser, `pydantic <https://pydantic-docs.helpmanual.io/>`_  support and code coverage not less than 80% "out of the box"
+    5. Furnish many utils and extensions such a currency parser, `pydantic <https://pydantic-docs.helpmanual.io/>`_  support and code coverage not less than 80% "out of the box"
+    6. Full compatibility with `mypy`

 ===========